AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Introduction

-From an expert-systems and decision-support perspective, we view AutoQuant as auditable validation infrastructure for execution-constrained configuration selection in cryptocurrency perpetual futures.
-The system encodes strict execution semantics, funding alignment, and cost policies as inspectable constraints, and exports deterministic artifacts and accounting invariants to support traceable backtest-to-live consistency.
+From an expert-systems and decision-support perspective, this paper therefore positions AutoQuant as validation and governance infrastructure for execution-constrained configuration selection in cryptocurrency perpetual futures.
+The system encodes strict execution semantics, funding alignment, cost realism, and feasibility constraints as inspectable policy, and exports deterministic artifacts and accounting-invariant checks to support traceable offline-to-live consistency.
+In high-friction perpetual markets, the central claim is narrower: credible backtest evidence requires configuration selection rules that are explicit enough to be inspected and replayed.

-In this study we ask: within a four-asset BTC/USDT, ETH/USDT, SOL/USDT, and AVAX/USDT STRICT4H case study, to what extent can an execution-centric Bayesian configuration-selection pipeline reduce backtest overestimation and parameter fragility relative to naive one-stage tuning under simplified costs?
-We answer in two ways.
-First, we quantify return inflation across a deliberately optimistic zero-cost upper bound, an intermediate fee-only ``standard'' setup, and a fully costed configuration that includes funding and slippage.
-Second, we compare the stability of one-stage versus two-stage selection across multiple windows.
-Blind hold-outs (post-ETF for BTC; post-2024 for ETH/SOL/AVAX) are treated as auxiliary stress tests and are never used for selection.
-The remainder of the paper answers this question within this narrowly defined setting and does not claim that the reported magnitudes extend unchanged to other assets, horizons, or strategy families.
+\paragraph{Contributions} The contributions are fourfold.
+First, this paper formulates configuration selection for frictional perpetual-futures strategies as an auditable expert-system-style decision-support problem in which execution semantics, funding visibility, trading costs, and feasibility constraints are encoded as explicit system rules rather than treated as informal backtest choices.
+Second, it implements a policy-driven inference pipeline that combines Bayesian search with a two-stage double-screening protocol under strict \(t\!+\!1\) execution semantics and explicit cost-mis-specification scenarios.
+Third, it introduces a traceability layer based on deterministic machine-readable artifacts, accounting-invariant checks, and offline-to-live consistency mechanisms, so that configuration selection can be replayed and traced end-to-end.
+Fourth, through a BTC/USDT anchor case together with cross-asset replications on ETH/USDT, SOL/USDT, and AVAX/USDT, it shows how the framework exposes cost-driven performance inflation, window fragility, and residual overfitting risk under a unified strict protocol.